-This folder consists of create_channel helm charts which are used by the ansible playbooks for the deployment of the create_channel component.
-The folder contains a templates folder, a chart file and a value file.
+This folder consists create_channel helm charts which are used by the ansible playbooks for the deployment of the create_channel component.
+The foldere contains a templates folder, a chart file and a value file.

-- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for Peer implementation. - This folder contains following template files for peer implementation - helpers.tpl

-This file doesn't output a Kubernetes manifest file as it begins with underscore ().
-And it's a place to put template helpers that we can re-use throughout the chart.
-That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for channels.

-The configmap.yaml file through template engine generate configmaps.
-In Kubernetes, a ConfigMap is a container for storing configuration data.
-Things like pods can access the data in a ConfigMap.
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Peer implementation. - This folder contains following template files for peer implementation - helpers.tpl This fie doesnt output a Kubernetes manifest file as it begins with underscore ().
+And its a place to put template helpers that we can re-use throughout the chart.
+That file is the default location for template partials ,as we have defined a template to encapsulate a Kubernetes block of labels for channels. - configmap.yaml The configmap.yaml file through template engine generate configmaps.In Kubernetes, a ConfigMap is a container for storing configuration data.
+Things like pods, can access the data in a ConfigMap.
 The configmap.yaml file creates two configmaps namely genesis-block-peer and peer-config.

-For Create_channel component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details, and another for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.
+When Tiller reads this configmap.yaml template, it sends it to Kubernetes as-is.
+For Create_channel component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details and other for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.

-- create_channel.yaml

-This file creates channel creation job where in the createchannel container the create channel peer commands are fired based on checking the results obtained from fetching channeltx block to see if channel has already been created or not.
+- create_channel.yaml This file creates channel creation job where in the createchannel container the create channel peer commands are fired based on checking the results obtained from fetching channeltx block to see if channel has already been created or not.
 Additionally, the commands are fired based on the tls status whether it is enabled or not.
-The init container is used to setup vault configurations, and certificates are obtained from the volume mount paths.
+The init container is used to setup vault configurations.
+And certificates are obtained from the volume mount paths.